Enrichment Classes vs Home Learning: What Works for K1-K2 Kids

 What you get: Structured practice, procedural fluency through repetition, small group instruction.

-The alternative: Integrate numeracy into daily life — counting objects, measuring ingredients while cooking, spotting numbers on signs, playing board games that involve counting.
-Use QuizKin's number quizzes for structured practice.
-This builds conceptual understanding, not just procedural skill.
+The alternative: Weave numeracy into daily life — counting objects, measuring while cooking, spotting numbers on signs, board games involving counting and strategy.
+Use QuizKin's number quizzes for structured practice when you want it.
+This builds conceptual understanding, not just drilled procedures.

 Swimming